 Mindshadow (an adventure game released in 1984) - At one point fairly early in the game, you tie a vine around some rocks near a cliff to climb down.
 If you're carrying too many items (which, given the genre's "take anything that's not nailed down" mentality, is fairly likely), the vine will snap under the load, resulting in a game over.

 Minecraft.
 Swords can be made of (in order of ascending rarity) wood, stone, iron, gold, and diamond.
-For the most part, the rarer starting materials result in stronger weapons, except golden swords are functional identical to wooden swords.
+For the most part, the rarer starting materials result in stronger weapons, except golden swords deal as much damage as wooden swords and break even faster.
 It came as quite a surprise when the players realized the second-rarest material made the weakest weapon, and a lot of people thought it was a bug... until they remembered gold is one of the softest metals in the world; just like in real-life, gold weapons are only good for decorative purposes.
 However, gold is also used in conjunction with redstone in a number of craftable items that are considerably more useful, such as powered track.
 This is because while gold is a terrible material to make armor, weapons or blunt instruments out of, it is well known as an integral component in precision electronic devices.

 Monster Hunter 3/Tri/TriG/3U has a quest that pits you against the colossal Elder Dragon Jhen Mohran, chasing it down with a Sandship.
 Contrary to environmental damage not normally appearing in the game, Jhen actually can and will destroy the Sandship if you don't learn how to use its armaments to hold it off, resulting in a quest failure.